Gian van Veen: 2025

 Van Veen entered the second round of the 2025 World Championship as the 28th seed, but lost 3–1 to Ricardo Pietreczko.
 Van Veen made his third UK Open appearance at the 2025 event.
 He reached the quarter-finals for the first time, before losing there to world champion Luke Littler 10–4.
 He reached the final of Players Championship 5 by defeating Luke Littler 7–6 in the semi-finals – ending Littler's 19-match winning streak.
 In the final, he led 7–4 against Joe Cullen but missed six match darts on his way to an 8–7 loss.
 The following day, he won his first ranking PDC title by winning Players Championship 6, defeating world number one Luke Humphries 8–3 in the final.
 He reached a second European Tour final at the German Darts Grand Prix, where he lost 8–5 to Michael van Gerwen.

 Van Veen represented the Netherlands at the World Cup of Darts for the first time, teaming with Danny Noppert.
 The pair reached the semi-finals, where they were defeated 8–5 by runners-up Wales.
 Following Players Championship 30, he entered the top 16 in the world on the PDC Order of Merit for the first time.
 At the European Championship, Van Veen defeated Michael van Gerwen 11–9 to progress to his first PDC major final against Luke Humphries.
 The match went to a deciding leg, where Humphries missed a match dart and Van Veen completed a 100 checkout to win 11–10 and capture his first PDC major title, resulting in him rising to world number seven.

+Van Veen faced Humphries in a rematch in the first round of the Players Championship Finals, where Van Veen was once again victorious in a deciding leg.
+He was eliminated by Krzysztof Ratajski in the second round.
+On 23 November, Van Veen won his second World Youth Championship by defeating Beau Greaves 6–3 in the final, becoming the second player to defend the title.